 Ecuador uses the American Dollar as currency.
 It is definitely advisable to bring US$, rather than trying to change other currencies here.
 It is also best to bring SMALL notes/bills – $1, $5, $10, $20 notes/bills are easiest to work with… There is also a little ATM in Vilcabamba town, although it is not always very reliable.

 We use all of our appliances from the US here with no issue… this would not apply to standard European appliances.

 We have great internet service here.
 For the retreat, internet will be offered in one large central house space on the land.
 If you definitely want your own, private internet in your own house, that can be set up for a flat fee of $50 for the duration of the retreat.

 Recommended Items to Bring:

-Your own towels, swimming clothes, sun hat, layers of clothing are a good idea, with at least one warm jumper/sweater as it can be a little cold in the evenings/early mornings, light raincoat if you like, walking shoes, notepad and pens, tea tree oil to stop any itching from bug bites, long tops and bottoms to protect arms/legs from insect bites, torch/flashlight (essential, as it can be very dark here at night), any natural personal products that you use and may not be able to easily find here (please note that we use grey water systems on the land that feed house water directly into the gardens/forests, so we do not welcome chemical products here), oh and of course don’t forget to bring your senses of humour, curiosity and fun!
+Your own towels, swimming clothes, sun hat, layers of clothing are a good idea, with at least one warm jumper/sweater as it can be a little cold in the evenings/early mornings, light raincoat if you like, walking shoes, notepad and pens, tea tree or eucalyptus essential oil to stop any itching from bug bites, natural bug repellent, long tops and bottoms to protect arms/legs from insect bites, torch/flashlight (*essential*, as it can be very dark here at night), any natural personal products that you use and may not be able to easily find here (please note that we use grey water systems on the land that feed house water directly into the gardens/forests, so we do not welcome chemical products here), oh and of course don’t forget to bring your senses of humour, curiosity and fun!

 This retreat is open to everyone: single people, couples, families, children, young and old, raw and non-raw.
 Please note that this does not infer that every activity every day will be aimed at or even necessarily appropriate for children, though there will certainly be many activities and things to do for children.